Article Summary

 Self Check:

 A strong sales system needs the right people running it.
 But timing and fit matter.
+Not sure where to start?
+Ask yourself what’s breaking down:

-Look for what some call "builder-types"—hires who are comfortable in early-stage chaos but can also follow structure..
+Look for builder-types—hires who are comfortable in early-stage chaos but can also follow structure.
 You can train skills.
 What you need is mindset, curiosity, and emotional intelligence.
+When onboarding, use a 30-60-90 plan.
+Include mock calls, real-time shadowing, and regular roleplays.
+Set clear goals and coach with intention.

 A scalable sales system needs more than great closers—it needs a marketing engine that fuels consistent, qualified pipeline.